 Note: Normally, the size of a variable is a multiple of its alignment.
-The data\alignment directive only affects the alignment of the variable's start address, and not its size, and can thus be used for creating situations where the size is not a multiple of the alignment.
+The data_alignment directive only affects the alignment of the variable's start address, and not its size, and can therefore be used for creating situations where the size is not a multiple of the alignment.